Cooking Power: Gas & Electric Explained

 • If you already have a power supply at your location, you may be able to tell what power supply is available by taking a look at the sockets and the power rating should be denoted on the socket.
 If you don’t have the correct sockets available, then an electrician should be able to advise you on how to bring in the correct power to you.

-• Extension leads or multi plug adaptors cannot be used with any of Jongor’s appliances.
+• Extension leads or multi plug adapters cannot be used with any of Jongor’s appliances.
 Extension leads will burn out and using a multi plug will mean tripping the circuit breaker, as the number of amps drawn by the multiple appliances will exceed the socket rating.

 • 13 amp sockets are for indoor use only, with only 16 amp sockets and above suitable for use outdoors.